dmedinag/csgo_glicko2/README.md

 please run the code in this order to reproduce my results.
 Scraping the data for 8800 played maps will take approximately 2 minutes.
 All the functions in `glicko2.R` are vectorized and therefore fast for one player vs. an arbitraty number of opponents.
 The code in `analyze.R` loops over all teams for which to updated the rating in every period which is not properly vectorized, but it will compute in approx. 3 minutes for 23 rating periods and 775 teams, which is fast enough at the moment.

 The code is subject to further cleaning and improvements in documentation, but the provided information should be sufficient for anyone who is interested.
-Please not the License.
+Please note the License.